vmakar1134/factorx/README.md

 ## Features
 The application includes the following features:

-- User management: Allows the super admin to manage all users across all tenants.
+- User management: Allows the super supervisor to manage all users across all tenants.
-- Tenant management: Allows the super admin to create, update, and delete tenants.
+- Tenant management: Allows the super supervisor to create, update, and delete tenants.
 - Schema creation: Allows the registry module to create new schemas for tenants.
 - Module management: Allows tenants to manage the modules that belong to them.
 - RabbitMQ: Uses an event-driven approach with RabbitMQ to allow modules to communicate without direct coupling.